thuongnguyen1508/thuongnguyen1508/README.md

 I'm currently focused on enhancing my skills in:

-- Advanced Azure services such as Azure Functions, Azure Kubernetes Service (AKS), and Azure Logic Apps.
+- Advanced Azure services such as Azure Functions, Azure Kubernetes Service (AKS).
 - Implementing DevOps best practices for .NET projects, including infrastructure automation and continuous deployment.
 - Prepare for the cloud certification exam